hanjingo/doc/SYSTEM_DESIGN/system_metrics.md

 ## Availability

-System **availability** defined as: The probability that a system, at a point in time, will be operational and able to deliver the requested services.
+System **availability** is defined as: The probability that a system, at a point in time, will be operational and able to deliver the requested services.

-System faults do not always result in system errors and system errors do not necessarily result in system failures.
+System faults do not always result in system errors, and system errors do not necessarily result in system failures.
 The reasons for this are as follows:

 1. Not all code in a program is executed.
 2. Errors are transient.
 3. The system may include fault detection and protection mechanisms.

+### Key Concepts

+System designers implement various strategies and technologies to achieve high availability, such as:

+- Redundancy

+  Use redundant servers or components so that, in the event of a failure, another can take over without any problems.

+- Load balancing

+  Incoming requests are divided among several servers or resources to enhance system performance and fault tolerance while avoiding overload on any one part.

+- Failover mechanisms

+  Implementing automated processes to detect failures and switch to redundant systems without manual intervention.

+- Disaster Recovery(DR)

+  Having a comprehensive plan is a way to recover the system in case of a catastrophic event that affects the primary infrastructure.

+- Monitoring and Alerting

+  putting in place reliable monitoring systems that can identify problems instantly and alert administrators so they can act quickly.

+- Performance optimization

+  Lowering the possibility of bottlenecks and breakdowns by making sure the system is built and adjusted to efficiently manage the expected load.

+- Scalability

+  Designing the system to scale easily by adding more resources when needed to accommodate increased demand.

 ### Measured